My Humbling Moment

 March 2020 was the last time I worked as a critical care nurse.
 Covid came knocking on our doors.

-The stress of being a "high risk" nurse
+The stress of being a “high-risk" nurse

-After retirement, my symptoms began
+Lupus symptoms began

-Learning to adjust
+Learning to adjust to life with lupus

 Community Poll